 Without the "legitimacy" of legislation this redistribution could not take place.
 Governments can gain power and influence via "The Law".

-- An national economic philosophy should be set before politics are introduced into governance
+- An national economic philosophy should be set before politics are introduced into governance; consider the

 Other Informative Resources

 - The Roots of Liberty (Rediscover Your Bill of Righs) - DVD at krisannehall.com

 - The Evolution and Destruction of the Original Electoral College by Gary and Carolyn Alder - much different than the founding fathers envisioned

 - The Real Lincoln by Thomas DiLorenzo - a different view of the War Between the States ... is secession constitutional?

 - Libertarian Party Platform - less than 2,600 words (just 10% of the dominant party platforms...)